 Children's Mental Health Week: 1-5 February 2021

-Once again we will be marking Children's mental health week both at home and in school.
+Once again we have marked Children's mental health week both at home and in school.
 This year the week is titled Express Yourself and is aimed at encouraging children and young people to talk about their thoughts and feelings.
-We will be planning activities to participate in wherever you are learning, please see the link below for sources of advice and support for parents, pupils and school staff.
+We have planned activities to participate in wherever you are learning whether that is at home or in school, please see the link below for sources of advice and support for parents, pupils and school staff.

 During Children's Mental Health Week the children learnt all about mental health via assemblies and activities in class.
 On Friday 7 January they were asked to wear their jumpers inside out as a reminder that we cannot always see what’s going on inside (more info here - https://www.tes.com/news/wear-clothes-inside-out-promote-mental-health)